HuyAms/react-patterns/README.md

 # React Patterns

-A small project to play around with some React patterns
+A small project to play around with some React patterns - learned from [Kent C. Dodds](https://twitter.com/kentcdodds) 🙏

 To run the project: